frahil003/ai-engineering-learning-journey/docs/DOCUMENTATION.md

    source ~/.bashrc
    ```
 4. Installing the OpenAI SDK
-   with python: Add module openai to requirements-dev.in
+   with python: Add module openai to requirements-dev.in:
-   requirements-dev.in:

    ```
    module a
    module b
    module c
    openai
    ```

    Generating requirements-dev.txt and installing dependencies:

    ```
+   _bash_

    pip-compile requirements-dev.in
    pip install -r requirements-dev.txt
    ```

 5. Creating a file test-api-call.py and testing a basic API request

    ```